Privacywonk/CloakAndDagger/README.md

 $IPF 1014 allow ipencap from any to any
 $IPF 1030 allow udp from any to me in recv $WAN frag

+# deny everything else, and log it
+# inbound catchall
+$IPF 5000 deny log all from any to any

 # NAT rule for outgoing packets.
 $IPF 10000 nat 1 tag 10000 ip4 from any to any out via $WAN
 $IPF 10010 allow tcp from any to any out via vtnet0 tagged 10000 setup keep-state
-$IPF 10020 allow tcp from any to any out via vtnet0 tagged 10000 setup keep-state
+$IPF 10020 allow udp from any to any out via vtnet0 tagged 10000 keep-state
 $IPF 10030 allow icmp from any to any out via vtnet0 tagged 10000

-# deny everything else
-$IPF 65534 deny log all from any to any

 ```